reactjs/es.react.dev/beta/src/content/learn/managing-state.md

 <LearnMore path="/learn/extracting-state-logic-into-a-reducer">

-Read **[Extrayendo lógica de estado en un reducer](/learn/extracting-state-logic-into-a-reducer)** to learn how to consolidate logic in the reducer function.
+Read **[Extracting State Logic into a Reducer](/learn/extracting-state-logic-into-a-reducer)** to learn how to consolidate logic in the reducer function.

 </LearnMore>